Why we use DMEGC solar panels

 Performance in Manchester weather

-I've seen DMEGC installations in Prestwich, Blackley, and across Greater Manchester consistently hit their predicted output figures.
-They work.
+We've seen DMEGC installations in Prestwich, Blackley and across Greater Manchester consistently hit their predicted output figures.

 The technical bits that matter

-The Infinity RT series uses what's called TOPCon technology – Tunnel Oxide Passivated Contact, if you want the full name.
-Without getting too technical, it means electrons move more efficiently through the panel, which translates to better performance and less power loss over time.
+The Infinity RT series uses TOPCon technology - Tunnel Oxide Passivated Contact.
+Without getting too technical, that means electrons move more efficiently through the panel, which translates to better performance and less power loss over time.

-DMEGC panels also have excellent bifacial performance on some models, meaning they can capture reflected light from your roof surface.
-On a light-coloured roof, this can boost your generation by a few percent.
+Some DMEGC models also have excellent bifacial performance, meaning they can capture reflected light from your roof surface.
+On a light-coloured roof, this can boost generation by a few percent.

 They handle temperature variations well too.
 Solar panels actually produce less power when they get too hot, so DMEGC's low temperature coefficient means better performance during summer heatwaves.